-Short-term academic: Two postgraduate research projects to be completed as part of their MSc requirements:
+Five postgraduate research projects were completed as part of their MSc requirements:

 - Dyar Karim visual guided of actions toward one's own face or an external face image.
 The project will use magnetic field motion tracking to record patients' movement and on-line feedback will provided on a monitor.
-Accuracy and movement trajectory will be analysed.
-Victoria Caines- effectiveness of cues to guide body-(e.g. brush teeth) and object centred (e.g. stir tea) gestures.
-Data will include motion tracking and video recording. - Completion of two PhD training: - Amy Arnolds actions sequence learning from ADL to abstract sequences - Melanie Wulff Pair object affordance and its interaction with selective processes.
+Accuracy and movement trajectory will be analysed. - Victoria Caines- effectiveness of cues to guide body- (e.g. brush teeth) and object centred (e.g. stir tea) gestures.
+Data will include motion tracking and video recording. - Joanne Howe A RCT of ADL training for stroke apraxia and action disorganisation syndrome. - Qixiu Miao "Quantity-error estimation for stroke rehabilitation using the CogWatch Instrumented Coaster" - Wenbo Wei "Real-time detection of quantity errors in tea-making using electronic scales"